 - Provider: The provider of your extended warranty can impact the cost of your plan.
 Dealership extended warranties may get wrapped into your vehicle’s financing, which means you’re paying interest on top of your monthly premium.

-When purchasing an extended warranty, you’re not limited to your automaker’s policy.
-There are third-party warranty providers that can provide lower cost and more options depending on your needs.
+When purchasing an extended car warranty, you’re not limited to your automaker’s policy.
+There are third-party warranty providers that can offer lower prices and more options depending on your needs.
 We’ve researched and reviewed the leading extended warranty companies based on a variety of different criteria:

 - Coverage: Number of plans offered, customization available, contract duration, inclusions or exclusions